Last updated December 2017 | Words and photos by Vietnam Coracle

 At Lung Cu, the ‘North Pole’ (entrance: 20,000vnđ) takes the form of a tall tower atop a small hill with excellent views across to China from the top.
 There are a couple of good homestays in the area, including the popular Ma Le Homestay, located between Dong Van and Lung Cu, and Lolo Homestay, which is 5 minutes west of the pole itself.
 Both offer cosy, very cheap, friendly, communal-style accommodation and food.
 These are good alternatives to staying in the increasingly tour-group-filled town of Dong Van.

 If you don’t fancy the detour to the ‘North Pole’, take the right fork (due south, then east) at the Sa Phin junction to continue on the direct route (QL4C) to Dong Van.
 In a dramatic valley, just after the fork, there’s a small settlement clustered around a large stone building.
-This is the former palace of the H’mong king.
+This is the former palace of the H’mong king (entrance is a couple of dollars).
 Well worth a visit, this attractive stone and timber structure was built by the colonial French to keep the H’mong king happy (although I’ve been told several different stories about the construction of this palace).
 The H’mong king had a fearsome reputation and considerable wealth, gained from growing opium poppies in the area.
-The palace’s three stone courtyards and tiled rooftops look like a set from the Ang Lee martial arts movie, Crouching Tiger, Hidden Dragon (entrance is a couple of dollars).
-Outside, there’s a local market selling seasonal produce: in the autumn there are walnuts, chestnuts and star anise sale.
-The palace is signposted to the right, down a steep road leading into the valley.
+The palace’s three stone courtyards and tiled rooftops look like a set from the Ang Lee martial arts movie, Crouching Tiger, Hidden Dragon.
+Outside, there’s a local market selling seasonal produce: in the autumn there are walnuts, chestnuts and star anise for sale.
+The palace is signposted off the main road, down a steep lane leading into the valley.

 The last 15km to Dong Van is an extraordinary ride through limestone pylons, each one casting a sinister shadow over the deep valley.
 The road is chiseled out of the mountains, gripping to the side of rocky cliffs.
 Sometimes there are no barriers; it feels like flying.
 But drive carefully, especially in the rain, because it’d only take a slight skid on a corner for you and your bike to plunge hundreds of feet into the valley.
 All along this road there are women and girls – from as young as 10 to as old as 80 – carrying heavy loads of wood, hay, and crops over their backs.
 The bodies of the older women have been permanently distorted, so that their backs are almost at right angles to their legs, even when walking unburdened.
 Before descending into Dong Van town, the main road (QL4C) is joined by the Lung Cu (‘North Pole’) road at Bui Homestay, which is a popular accommodation for Vietnamese backpackers.